2018-2019 GSCBWLA Leadership

 Born in Washington, D.C., Michelle Prescott is a graduate of the Catholic University, Columbus School of Law and a fierce advocate for the protection of children and the preservation of families.
 For nearly twenty years, Ms. Prescott has advanced the cause of children and families through her work as a litigator with Legal Services of Greater Miami, the Department of Children and Families, the Miami Dade Public Defender’s Office, and as a solo practitioner for the Prescott Law Firm, P.L.
 She has also served as an adjunct professor for the Florida International University’s Family and Education Law Clinic.

 Currently, Ms. Prescott is the Director of Compliance and Risk Management for the Center for Family and Child Enrichment, a full case management agency within the foster care system with a Federally-qualified community health care center.
 Her passion for this work stems from a belief that healthy families produce children who thrive and become productive members of society.

 Toward this end, Ms. Prescott has volunteered with various organizations including the University of Miami Children and Youth Law Clinic, the Guardian Ad Litem Program, Girl Scout Troop 1098 of Miami Gardens, and the Antioch Missionary Baptist Church.
-When not at work, Ms. Prescott enjoys reading, playing tennis and spending quality time with her family.
+She is also a member of the Board of Trustees for the Historic Hampton House located in the Brownsville community of Miami, Florida.
+When not at work, Ms. Prescott enjoys reading, exercising and spending quality time with her family.